zorrowang/LeetCode/docs/Languages/Java/data-structure/String.md

 ## _String_ in Java

-_Strings_ in Java are Objects that are backed internally by a char array.
-Since arrays are immutable(cannot grow), _Strings_ are immutable as well.
+_String_ in Java is an Object that is backed internally by a char array.
+Since an array is immutable(cannot grow or update), _String_ is immutable as well.
 Whenever a change to a _String_ is made, an entirely new _String_ is created.

 ```java
 String str1 = "LeetCode";                   // String literal